- Why interest is not enough to qualify a buyer

 Here are some reasons why Acquira-trained acquisition entrepreneurs can be the ideal buyer for your business:

-Acquira provides training and guidance to the acquisition entrepreneurs about the acquisition process and all its intimate details in a way that guarantees a high rate of success.
+Acquira provides training and guidance to acquisition entrepreneurs about the acquisition process and all its intimate details in a way that guarantees a high success rate.
 So, they’re usually prepared to buy since they’re actively looking to start or grow their acquisition portfolio.

 A business selling deal can take months and sometimes years to conclude.
 At Acquira, our vetted business buyers are ready to buy with your business.
-Not only this, our Acquira team will help secure financing and fund 30% of the business deal to ensure the business interests are integral to the new leadership.
+Also, our Acquira team will help secure financing and fund 30% of the business deal to ensure the business interests are integral to the new leadership.

 The biggest fear of an entrepreneur when selling his business is: Will my business survive after acquisition?

 In many cases, inexperienced buyers ruin the business.
 With Acquira, every deal is an informed decision that is backed by a series of training, mentoring, and guidance.
 Our buyers understand what they are going to buy and what to expect.
 As a result, there are greater chances that your business will survive with Acquira.